 Risks due to antitrust and other government proceedings

 Raptiva®: In December 2011, the federal state of São Paulo, Brazil, sued us for damages because of alleged collusion between various pharmaceutical companies and an association of patients suffering from psoriasis and vitiligo.
 This collusion is alleged to have been intended to increase sales of the medicines from the companies involved to the detriment of patients and state coffers.
 Moreover, patients are also suing for damages in connection with the product Raptiva®.
 We have taken appropriate accounting measures for these issues, which relate to various legal cases.
-Risks in excess of this with a substantial negative effect on the net assets, financial position, and results of operations cannot be ruled out, but are considered unlikely.
-This is rated as a medium risk.
+Risks in excess of this with a negative effect on the net assets, financial position, and results of operations cannot be ruled out, but are considered possible with minor impact.

 Risks in connection with a settlement agreement concluded by the divested Generics group